 For the topping, combine the sour cream, 3 tablespoons of sugar and 1/2 teaspoon of vanilla.
 Spread evenly on top and return to the oven for 5 minutes.
 Let cool completely and refrigerate several hours or overnight before serving.
 Spread pie filling over the top or spoon over individual squares.

 Cook's Notes: If you have any lumping in the cheesecake batter, you can press it through a strainer to remove them.
 1-1/2 cups of graham cracker crumbs is equal to about 8 planks, or roughly one package from the box.
 Can omit the sour cream topping and/or the pie filling topping, if desired.
-Doubles nicely for a 9 x 13 inch pan.
+Doubles nicely for a 9 x 13 inch pan - time will be roughly the same, though check in 5 minutes increments for the center to be set.
 Can substitute your favorite fresh fruit sauce or top with a caramel sauce, or pecan praline topping.

 Requires Adobe Reader - download it free!©Deep South Dish